pfchuang/dev-java/README.md

 ```shell=
 docker run -it luke/dev-java
 ```
-Run container and delete it when leaving vim.
+Run container and delete it automatically when leaving vim.
 ```shell=
 docker run -it --rm luke/dev-java
 ```